San Francisco Recreation & Parks Department: Marina Harbor

-The Marina Harbor is a public 671 slip small craft yacht harbor located in the Marina District across from the Marina Green.
+The Marina Harbor is a public 671 slip small-craft yacht harbor located in the Marina District across from the Marina Green.
 Also located in the marina is the St. Francis Yacht Club and Golden Gate Yacht Club.

 Palace of Fine Arts

 The Palace of Fine Arts in the Marina District is a monumental structure originally constructed for the 1915 Panama-Pacific Exposition in order to exhibit works of art presented there.
 One of only a few surviving structures from the Exposition, it is the only one still situated on its original site.
 It was rebuilt in 1965, and renovation of the lagoon, walkways, and a seismic retrofit were completed in early 2009.

 Corona Heights Park

 Corona Heights Park is a 15-acre park in the Castro and Haight districts that commands a view of the city, downtown financial district and the bay.
-The park features the Randall Museum, which focuses on science, nature and the arts and features live animals, and is operated by the department.
+The park features the Randall Museum, which focuses on science, nature and the arts and features live animals.
+It is operated by the department.